AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • The state is encountering more severe weather, including wildfires and droughts.
 These are unpredictable and cause more expensive damages, which car insurance companies have reflected in their premiums.

 Uninsured motorist coverage isn’t required in Utah, but it’s a good idea in case you are involved in an accident where the responsible party doesn’t have car insurance.
-As of the latest available data, a little over 7 percent of drivers in Utah do not carry insurance — the good news is that this is the fourth lowest rate of uninsured drivers in the country.2 Still, adding this coverage helps to avoid out-of-pocket costs the other party may not be able to cover, without suing them.
+As of the latest available data, a little over 6 percent of drivers in Utah do not carry insurance — the good news is that this is the second-lowest rate of uninsured drivers in the country.3 Still, adding this coverage helps to avoid out-of-pocket costs the other party may not be able to cover, without suing them.

 Yes.
 Car insurance rates in Utah have increased in recent years due to inflation, auto supply chain issues, and the increased price of used vehicles.
 While insurance costs are also higher in other states, Utah drivers also pay more due to an increased number of accidents.

-The new-car insurance grace period is seven to 30 days.
+The new-car insurance grace period varies by carrier but is often seven to 30 days.
 The grace period is the amount of time individuals can drive a new car before adding it to an insurance policy they already have.
-Drivers without a policy will need personal injury protection and liability coverage before getting on the road.
+Drivers without a policy will need to purchase personal injury protection and liability coverage before getting on the road.

 Citations